timothystone/bottom-up-java-webservices/README.md

 mutators.
 Thus, depending on the documentation standards of the developer, team, or organization, `@XmlAccessorType` may or may not be required.

 If used, the annotation notes, how members of the bean will be annotated.
-The default behavior is `PUBLIC_MEMBER` and documented as follows:
+The default behavior is `XmlAccessType.PUBLIC_MEMBER` and documented as follows:

 > Every public **getter/setter pair** and every public **field** will be automatically bound to XML, unless annotated by
 > `XmlTransient`.
 Fields or getter/setter pairs that are private, protected, or defaulted to package-only access are